Sindhu Tolani: Film career

 Sindhu Tolani made her acting debut in the Telugu film Aithe in 2003.
 Her Tamil debut was Sullan (2004) opposite Dhanush.
 She acted in the romantic thriller with Silambarasan in Manmadhan (2004) became a blockbuster hit at the box office.
 She acted an item number with Vikram in Majaa (2005), has been struggling to find some work in Kollywood.
 She was also a part of Mani Ratnam's stage show, Netru, Indru, Naalai.

-She gained recognition for her role in the Telegu film Athanokkade (2005).
+She gained recognition for her role in the Telugu film Athanokkade (2005).

 In Kannada, she’s done films like Rishi (2005) and Snehana Preethina (2007).

 In 2008, her performances in Bathukamma, Victory and Hare Ram were praised although the films were only average scorers.
 She is paired opposite Rajeev Kanakala in a film titled Black & White.
 She was acted in lead actress in Tamil action thriller, Pandhayam.
-She has played as Nithiin's elder sister in Vikram Kumar's Telegu romantic drama film Ishq (2012).
+She has played as Nithiin's elder sister in Vikram Kumar's Telugu romantic drama film Ishq (2012).
 Then, she was cast in Tamil action film Murattu Kaalai (2012).
-She was seen as actress for the last movie Chitrangada (2017).
+She was seen as actress for the movie Chitrangada (2017).